 ABOUT CECELIA ROSE - NIGIG-ENZ BAAPI - ᓂᑭᑫᓐᔅᐹᐦᐱ

 Cecelia Rose LaPointe is Ojibway/Métis who is Mashkiziibi (Bad River Band of Lake Superior Ojibwe or LaPointe Band of Ojibwe) and Kchiwiikwedong (Keweenaw Bay Indian Community - Michigan).
 She is enrolled in Mashkiziibi and maintains a strong community affiliation to Kchiwiikwedong.
 She is ajijaak dodem (crane clan).
 Nigig-enz Baapi - Little Laughing Otter is her Ojibway name given by relation and lovely elder Janice Shalifoe.
 Otter's are responsible to bring medicine and knowledge to their people.
 The medicine is brought across the water.
 Otter's are solitary and spend equally as much time on the land and water.
 Cecelia swam in a pool when she was 6 months old and swam in Gitchee Gumee (Lake Superior) when she was 9 months old.

 The LaPointe family is Ojibway/Métis/Nipissing/Huron with roots in Kchiwiikwedong, Maskiziibi, and Mooniingwanekaaning-minis (Madeline Island, Wisconsin).
 Our family and ancestral circle follows the Anishinaabe-Ojibway migration story.
 LaPointe Métis ancestry has been mixing since the early 1600's.
-Métis are recognized as an official group of Aboriginal Peoples in Canada but unfortunately in the United States are not federally recognized due to the obsession with the Black and White racial binary to maintain settler colonialism.
+Métis are recognized as an official group of Aboriginal Peoples in Canada but unfortunately in the United States are not federally recognized due to the obsession with picking one race as a way of erasure and settler colonialism around Indigeneity.
 Our Métis ancestry is connected to Mooniingwanekaaning-minis which maintained a strong Métis community during the fur trade.
 Most importantly, Mooniingwanekaaning-minis is considered to be a very important place and ancestral homeland for our Ojibway people.
-Cecelia's European ancestry is mainly German and Scandinavian (Danish, Norwegian, Swedish) with Indigenous Saami heritage in which she is currently researching.
+Cecelia's European ancestry is mainly German and Scandinavian (Danish, Norwegian, Swedish) with Indigenous Sámi heritage in which she is currently researching.

 She is a poet and writer published in anthologies, booklets, chapbooks, dissertations, journals, magazines, and online Indigenous-Native publications.
 Cecelia's poetry boldly weaves Anishinaabe heritage and identity, decolonization, environmental justice, First Nations/Native American/Métis identity, marginalized identities, matriarchy, oppression, racial justice, sobriety, social justice, and Two-Spirit identity.
 A strong theme and passion you will see in each of her poems relates to healing justice, particularly around historical and intergenerational trauma.